cuga-rajal/supercar_plus/README.md

 already using the Supercar script are not affected.
 People building new cars will need use a sit position system or separate sit script to set the driver's sit position.
 This only needs to be done once, unless you change the animation.
-The script does check to see if the sit offset has never been set, and if so changes this so that an avatar can sit on the prim to test the script.
+The script does check to see if the sit offset has never been set, for example on a newly-rezzed prim, and if so, changes it so that an avatar can sit on the prim to test the script.

 The Supercar script will still manage playing a driver's animation that is placed in the root prim contents, unless avSitter is being used.